Anshoomjain/Kafka/README.md

 ---

-##One can you QUIXSTREANS opensource library for the same
+## One can you QUIXSTREAMS opensource library for the same
-##some common terms using with Kafka
+## some common terms using with Kafka

 | Term           | Definition                                                                     |
 | -------------- | ------------------------------------------------------------------------------ |